Ggorets0dev/ru-geolists-creator/README.en.md

-  --show                      Display all extra sources from configuration files -a,--add                    Add extra source to download list --no-whitelist              Disable whitelist filtering for current session -f,--format TEXT ...
+  --show                      Display all extra sources from configuration files -a,--add                    Add extra source to download list --no-whitelist              Disable whitelist filtering for current session --no-extra                  Disable adding extra sources to lists for current session -f,--format TEXT ...
 Formats of geolists to generate -r,--remove UINT            Remove extra source from download list -o,--out TEXT               Path to out DIR with all lists to create